bootstrapworld/curriculum/lessons/standard-deviation/langs/en-us/slides.md

 # Your Own Analysis

 - Share your findings!
-- Are some colums more spread out - with a larger standard deviation - than others?
+- Are some columns more spread out - with a larger standard deviation - than others?
 - What does that mean about your data?